 Save money and give yourself an opportunity for fun and creativity this Christmas season with these eco-friendly gift wrap ideas.
 Happy holidays!

 Have your own green gift wrap idea?
-We’d love to hear your ideas in the comments below or in The Environmental Blog Forum.
+We’d love to hear your ideas in the comments below.